At-Home Ketamine vs. IV Infusion Clinic: Cost, Safety, Results (2026)

 What the Decision Really Comes Down To

-Most patients doing ketamine therapy are not in a clinical emergency.
+Most patients pursuing ketamine therapy aren't in a clinical emergency.
 They're dealing with chronic depression, anxiety, PTSD, or pain that has resisted other treatments.
-For that population, the question isn't which setting is "safer" in the abstract — both are safe when done right — but which setting they'll actually stick with.
+For that population, the relevant question isn't which setting is "safer" in the abstract; both are safe when done right.
+The relevant question is which setting they'll actually stick with for long enough to see results.
+A clinic course that gets abandoned after two sessions because the patient can't afford it or can't get the time off is less effective than a twelve-week at-home course they finish.

 Ready to See Which Setting Fits You?